 The Overlord sighs.
 “How bothersome.”

 Inspection Minion, looking prim with his chest puffed out and his slick officer’s cap, raises his pen to a clipboard.

 “Something needing addressing, sir?”

 “You didn’t hear that?”
 Chaos asks.

 “Hear what?”
-Inspection Minion asks with a suave smile, as if he were being made privy to some intrigue or something.
+Inspection Minion asks with a suave smile, as if he were being made privy to an intrigue or something of that nature.

 Chaos opens the door, revealing the greenhouse for about ten meters, which then opens up into a nightmarescape of weeping demons, exploding hell cities, and natural disasters – dually caused by Overlord Chaos, and the arrogance of the unwitting populace that dared challenge his standing within the cosmos.

 “Anything wrong here, dear lad?”
 Chaos asks, with a look that’s far more unsure than it should be, as if he really, genuinely isn’t sure.